mco-gh/mco.dev/content/post/found/dance.md

 coverImage = "/img/dance.jpg"
 +++

-Check out this amazing performance by a French dance troup, recorded in Berlin in 2016.
+Check out this amazing performance by a French dance troupe, recorded in Berlin in 2016.
 The piece is entitled *Celui Qui Tombe* ("The One Who Falls") and the entire performance takes place on a tilting and rotating stage.

 <!--more-->